RedisLabs/redislabs-docs/content/rc/changelog/december-2023.md

 ### Network data cost breakdowns

 Invoices for customers with Flexible and Annual subscriptions now include a breakdown of network data costs for the subscription.
 To download an invoice, go to the [Billing and Payments]({{<relref "/rc/billing-and-payments#download-invoice">}}) page on the [Redis Cloud console](https://app.redislabs.com/).

+Customers with annual subscriptions can also find a breakdown of network data costs in the consumption report.